PhilipDemand/blogitz/README.md

 ## About

 PLease visit us on social media.
-In this section, you can view our Facebook, Twitter, and Instagram accounts.
+In this section, you can view links to our Facebook, Twitter, and Instagram accounts.